DungxNguyen/Graph_DP_Algorithms/README.md

 - networkx
 - gurobipy (the system must install gurobi in order to use gurobi for optimization)

-All algorithms have similar command line arguments to define their settings: python algorithm_name.py network_name epsilon delta repeat [params] solver
+All algorithms have similar command line arguments to define their settings: python algorithm_name.py network_file output_file epsilon delta repeat [params] solver
 - algorithm_name.py: for example, shiva.py, blocki_edge.py, etc
-- network_name: the name (without .txt) of the network file, e.g., ca-GrQc
+- network_file: the filename (with extension .txt) of the network file, e.g., "./ca-GrQc.txt"
+- output_file: the filename of the output file, e.g., ca-GrQc.csv
 - epsilon: a positive real number that indicates the privacy loss, e.g., 0.01, 0.1, 1, etc
 - delta: a small non-negative number that indicates the castatrophic probability that privacy doesn't hold, which is 0 (pure-DP) or << 1/n in which n is the database size
 - repeat: the number of instances to run
 - [params]: some algorithms requires extra parameters.
 E.g., shiva.py requires the maximum degree of a node in the graph (D).
 - solver: gurobi or scipy

-For example to run Shiva et. al.'s algorithm with privacy loss of 1, with maximum degree D = 50 and repeats 10 times using scipy optimizer: python shiva.py ca-GrQc 1.0 0 10 [50] scipy
+For example to run Shiva et. al.'s algorithm with privacy loss of 1, with maximum degree D = 50 and repeats 10 times using scipy optimizer: python shiva.py /home/data/ca-GrQc.txt /home/data/output.csv 1.0 0 10 [50] scipy

 Outputs are written to respective .csv file.
 Each line contains the specific settings of each run of the algorithm (epsilon, delta, params, etc), the true count of triangles and the DP-output count of triangle.
 The spicific fields are: "times, privacy_model, alg_name, network, true_count, epsilon, delta, params, dp-count".
 For example this is one line of the result from the above setting: